South Woodstock, CT

 Housing & Living

 People in South Woodstock, CT have an average commute time of 26.7 minutes, and they drove alone to work.
-Car ownership in South Woodstock, CT is approximately the same as the national average, with an average of 2 cars per household.
+Car ownership in South Woodstock, CT is lower than the national average, with an average of 1 car per household.

 Property